latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Questions to ask a credit counselor or debt settlement company.
+Questions to ask a for-profit or non-profit credit counseling company.

 Exactly what services do you provide?

-A company saying they offer "debt counseling" or "credit counseling" is very vague, and it encompass a wide variety of possible programs as well as plans.
-Get the specifics on what they offer and propose.
-However, do keep in mind that the two major categories are professionals that provide both budgeting, counseling and education services, and these are normally called credit counselors.
-The second common category is companies that will help negotiate a reduction or elimination of your debts and/or will actually take over making the payments for you in an escrow account.
-There are normally referred to as "debt counselors", “settlement” or "debt management plans".
+A company saying they offer "debt counseling" or "credit counseling" is very vague.
+Those terms generally encompass a wide variety of possible programs as well as plans offered.
+Get the specifics on the services they offer and propose.
+However, do keep in mind that the two major categories.
+They are:

 Can you provide references?